prerender/prerender/README.md

 With cache: Overall Elapsed:	00:00:00.0360119

-By default, cache system isn't enabled, you need to start prerender with `-c` or `--cache` to enable it.
+By default, cache system isn't enabled, you need to uncomment it in `index.js` to enable it.

-`node index.js -c`

 ### <a id='middleware'></a>
 ## Middleware